310mc/https-310mc.github.io-tl/source/_posts/sweet_halloween/sweet_home_p2.md

 {% bubble Kanata %}
 fufufu, that is because chiaki is more [spoiled] than you would expect.

-but it looks like things will be okay, since it seems like you are [protecting] him.
+but it looks like it will be okay, since it seems like you are [protecting] him.

-or actually… with everyone in ryuseitai supporting chiaki, there can be nothing scary in this whole [world].
+or actually, because everyone in ryuseitai is supporting chiaki…

+there is not a single scary thing in this whole [world].
 {% endbubble %}

 ## Chapter 10